How does Portland Pathways work?

 What are the benefits of receiving a permit through this program?

-A permit allows those who are not adjacent property owners to construct and maintain trails in the ROW.
+A permit allows those who are not adjacent property owners to construct and maintain trails in the public right-of-way.
 Under House Bill 2865 (ORS 105.668), adjacent property owners are also protected from liability from possible injuries or damages that occur on permitted trails.

 PBOT has the authority to not issue a permit in cases of harassment, environmental damage, and/or needs of the bureau to otherwise utilize the right-of-way arise.
 PBOT also has the authority to deny or revoke a permit if the Portland Pathways' Code of Conduct and/or Acknowledgements are violated.